MechE-QuickStart-Curriculum/QuickStart-with-Onshape/Step1.md

 shell -- make all walls a certain thickness, great for complex geometries and 3d printing fillets -- normally last step

+**when possible don't pick faces as new sketch surfaces of parts**

+## Exercise 3: Create Assembly

+1. add parts to the assembly
+2. create mates
+3.

+## Types of mates:
+* coincident -- two faces come togehter
+* concentric -- like when a pin goes into a hole
+* parallel -- when two things need to be parallel
+* tangent -- when a circular thing is tangent to a plane
+* width mate -- a block and a box and want them to be perfectly centered
+* advanced mate -- can do additional mates like angles
+* Mechanical mates
+  * rack and pinions
+  * screw
+  * pins